 "There's an acute need for both sides of the equation to be teaching each other," says Dr. Kenneth Pugh, President and Director of Research, Senior Scientist, Haskins Laboratories.
 "Our scientists have the research tools, and Windward teachers have the expertise in educating children with one of the best educational programs to remediate children with language-learning disabilities.
 We all need to be speaking the same language to produce better outcomes for students by understanding how they interact with learning environments and the ways their genes, brain and cognition work in learning environments."

 An Overview of the Initial Projects of the Windward/Haskins Laboratories Collaborative Project

-This partnership will establish state-of-the-art labs at The Windward School's Manhattan and Westchester campuses.
-In-school research using neurocognitive measures will be conducted by Haskins scientists and Windward teachers to better understand which instructional strategies work best for which students, a critical step in moving toward individuated brain-based instructional programs.
-Cognitive and brain imaging research will also be carried out to improve early diagnosis of language-based learning disabilities in at-risk preschool children.
-Finally, a joint Windward/Haskins training and professional development program will be created for educators, clinicians, researchers, and other stakeholders so that critical research-to-practice goals can be achieved.
+This partnership has established state-of-the-art labs at The Windward School's Manhattan and Westchester campuses.
+In-school research using neurocognitive measures is being conducted by Haskins scientists and Windward teachers to better understand which instructional strategies work best for which students, a critical step in moving toward individuated brain-based instructional programs.
+Cognitive and brain imaging research is also being carried out to improve early diagnosis of language-based learning disabilities in at-risk preschool children.
+Finally, a joint Windward/Haskins training and professional development program has been created for educators, clinicians, researchers, and other stakeholders so that critical research-to-practice goals can be achieved.